cecat/UtilityWatchMQTT/HASS/README.md

 ## MQTT
 Add and set up *MQTT Mosquitto broker* integration in HASS following its [documentation](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/DOCS.md).
-This will include creating an MQTT *username* and *password*---these will go into the secrets.h file (see the repo top level README.md) or alternately can be plugged into the designated spots in the code.
-You'll also specify your HASS instance (i.e. the MQTT broker) by hostname or IP address.
+This will include creating an MQTT *username* and *password* --- which will go into the secrets.h file (../README.md) or alternately the three lines can be put into UtilWatch2020.ino.
+There you also specify your HASS server (i.e. the MQTT broker) by hostname or IP address.
 If the latter, make a DNS reservation for your HASS server so it always gets the same IP address.)

 ## TOPICS and Automation

-Each MQTT message has a *topic* that you will use in your HASS automation triggers.
-I've defined the ones I use in src/UtilWatch2020.ino around lines 35-40, e.g.:
+Each MQTT message has a *topic* that creates a sensor variable and is used for HASS automation triggers.
+I have so many that I pulled them out and created a topics.h file (src/topics.h).
+You can just put these into UtilWatch2020.ino using this form:

 `const char *TOPIC_A = "ha/util/sumpON";`

-You must first edit your HASS *config/configuration.yaml* file to add a (virtual) sensor for each of your topics.
+To use these you must edit your HASS *config/configuration.yaml* file to add a (virtual) sensor for each topic.
 The value of those (virtual) sensors will be taken from the mqtt payload.
-For instance:
+Example:

 ```
 sensor: